ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

 we correctly update the disk state, even if the main chain tip changes during the update.

+# Definitions
+[definitions]: #definitions

+> Lay out explicit definitions of any terms that are newly introduced or which cause confusion during the RFC design process.

+**TODO:** define new terms in this RFC

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation